Coffee Processing Methods: Dry, Washed, Honey & What Sets Them Apart

 What is Coffee Processing?

-It’s the behind-the-scenes work that takes coffee beans from the coffee cherry and gets them ready for roasting.
+It’s the behind-the-scenes work that takes coffee beans from the coffee cherry and gets them ready for the coffee roasting process.
 This essential phase isn’t just technical—it’s essential to unlock the flavor and quality of each bean.
 Coffee processing typically includes harvesting, drying, and milling, with each step playing a critical role in shaping the beans' characteristics.

 The coffee processing method is a major player in numerous aspects of the coffee, including its acidity, sweetness, and body.
 The method chosen can also reflect the local traditions and environmental conditions where the coffee is grown, adding a layer of complexity and uniqueness to each cup.